jon-jacky/Piety/BRANCH.md

   and abandon it.

-- 30 Sep 2025:  Begin *micropython* branch to see if we can get our present Piety code to run under the micropython.we installed with the *snap* package manager.
+- 30 Sep 2025:  Begin *micropython* branch to see if we can get our present Piety code to run under the micropython we installed with the *snap* package manager.

 - 28 Jul 2025:  Merge the *reader* branch back into the *rewrite* branch.